plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/PlayerCardZones.md

 <!-- insert example here -->

-When there are no cards in a Player's Deck and Discard, that Player shuffles their Kindling into their Deck.
+When there are no cards in a Player's Deck and Discard, that Player shuffles their Kindling into their Deck and gains Exhausted.

 A Player can freely look through cards in their Kindling and change the order of those cards.